WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 3.md

 From this seemingly insignificant platform, the [[Nazi]] faction amassed wealth beyond imagination, all while the rest of the server remained oblivious to the exploit they had discovered.

+## COVID-19 Impacts

+### Lockdown Extended

+On April 15, 2020, at 10:13 AM, the first case of COVID-19 was confirmed in Male'.
+This real-world event significantly impacted server activity as players found themselves with more time to play during quarantine.

+> [!NOTE] Official HPA Announcement
+> The Health Protection Agency (HPA) announced the first confirmed COVID-19 case in Male' through an official tweet: [https://twitter.com/HPA_MV/status/1250291208930201602](https://twitter.com/HPA_MV/status/1250291208930201602)

+### 24-Hour Full Lockdown

+Just hours after [[Anoojfunaid]]'s wedding preparations were being finalized on April 15, a 24-hour full lockdown was announced in Male' at 14:32.
+This lockdown would have major implications for player availability and activity patterns in the days that followed.

+> [!NOTE] Full Lockdown Announcement
+> The 24-hour full lockdown was officially announced through the HPA's Twitter account: [https://twitter.com/HPA_MV/status/1250291208930201602](https://twitter.com/HPA_MV/status/1250291208930201602)

+## Social Events

+### Anooj's Wedding

+On April 14, the first-ever documented attempt at an [[Anoojfunaid]] wedding was planned on the server.
+Preparations continued until April 15, but the wedding was ultimately cancelled when the bride updated her Minecraft version, making her incompatible with the server's Bedrock plugin.

+This would become the first of many failed wedding attempts for [[Anoojfunaid]] across multiple seasons.

+### Pirate Language Pack

+On April 19, in a moment of levity amidst the chaos, the server discovered that Minecraft had a pirate language pack.
+This brief cultural phenomenon provided some comic relief during the increasingly tense season.

+## The Final Days

+### Wither on the Loose

+On April 24, the [[Nazi]] faction attempted to kill a Wither but lost control of it, allowing the destructive boss mob to roam freely on the server.
+This unintentional act of server-wide chaos would be among the final events of the season.

 ### The Diamond Penis Incident

 The [[Nazi]] faction's duplication operation had only one missing component – a Beacon.
 The only player known to possess one was their rival, [[ToadGod]], who predictably refused to share it with them.

 In response, the faction devised a plan that exemplified their peculiar approach to diplomacy.
 In the dead of night, while the [[Spawn Mason]]s slept, they constructed an enormous diamond Penis directly in front of [[ToadGod]]'s base.